mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 The Task Execution - Detailed Statistics window displays the following:

--  Detailed information on the number of copied and failed entities and Reference tables in a task execution
+-  Detailed information on the number of copied and failed entities and Reference tables in a task execution.
--  The hierarchical structure of the LUs and their entities
+-  The hierarchical structure of the LUs and their entities.
 -  A sample list of copied and failed entities and Reference tables.
 -  Search option used to search for an entity.